 Welcome to SOLARIS – the Polish national synchrotron

-The first Polish synchrotron radiation facility SOLARIS has been built at the Jagiellonian University 3rd Campus in Kraków.
+The first Polish synchrotron radiation facility SOLARIS was built at the Jagiellonian University 3rd Campus in Kraków.
 Synchrotron is a unique man-made source of electromagnetic radiation known as synchrotron radiation.
 The energy range of emitted photons spans from the infrared to hard X-rays.

 Over the last three decades, synchrotron light has supported cutting-edge research in physics, chemistry and material science, and has opened up many new areas of research in fields such as medicine, geological and environmental studies, structural genomics and archeology.